Sticky Toffee Pudding

 Instructions

-• In a large mixing bowl, using an electric whisk cream together the butter and sugar until soft & creamy.
-Add the egg and to mix together into fully incorporated.
-Sieve in the flour and baking powder and mix (the mixture will be crumbly, that's fine).
+• In a large mixing bowl, use an electric whisk to cream together the butter and brown sugar until light and fluffy.
+Whisk in the egg until fully incorporated.

-• Fold in the date purée into the egg mixture until it's just incorporated.
+• Fold in the date purée until incorporated.

-• Grease a 6 cup muffin tin and divine the batter equally between them.
-Bake for 17 – 19 minutes, until a toothpick inserted comes out almost clean.
-Leave the puddings to cool for 5 minutes before taking them out the tin.
+• Grease a 12-cup muffin tray and divide the batter evenly.
+Bake for 17–19 minutes, or until a toothpick inserted into the center comes out almost clean.

 Notes